-- Book Ends: Song No begins and ends with the same one-word line.
+- Book-Ends: The song No begins and ends with the same one-word line.
 "No." (Pronounced 'noh'.
 In Spanish.)

 - Dance Battler: In the "Did It Again" video, she and her partner fight in bed capoeira-style.

-- Does Not Like Shoes - In her biography, Woman Full of Grace, she indicates that being barefoot makes her feel like she has removed the facades from her personality and allowed her True Self to shine through.
+- Does Not Like Shoes: In her biography, Woman Full of Grace, she indicates that being barefoot makes her feel like she has removed the facade from her personality and allowed her True Self to shine through.

-- Even The Girls (And Gays) Want Her - Stupid sexy Shakira!
+- Even the Girls Want Her: And the gays.
+Stupid sexy Shakira!